 Obviously, in Spain you’re going to want to eat as many tapas—bite-sized samples of Spanish cuisine—as humanly possible.
 And Madrid is the place to do it!
 It’s hard to find a more Spanish experience than going out for tapas—bar hopping from place to place, snacking on delicious bites that come with each beverage you order, and enjoying swigs of sangria until the sun comes up.

-Pro tip: Plaza Mayor, Madrid’s main square, is surrounded by some of the best bars in Madrid (as is the entire Sol neighborhood).
-With so many amazing cafes to choose from, we’d recommend asking a local about their favorites—you want to drink with the locals, not other tourists!
+Local tip: Plaza Mayor, Madrid’s main square, is surrounded by some of the best bars in Madrid (as is the entire Sol neighborhood).

 Spain’s southern region of Andalusia is home to amazing history and stunning architecture.
 One of the most fascinating is the 10th-century Mezquita de Córdoba—aka the Mosque-Cathedral of Córdoba.

 Originally built as the city’s main mosque under Moorish rule, this UNESCO World Heritage Site became a cathedral after the Catholic Reconquista.
 Its 850 Moorish pillars make you feel as if you’re in a forest; topped with candy-cane-striped double arches and later Gothic additions, the ceiling will simply amaze you.
 This symbol of the Islamic grandeur of Al-Andalus is stunning and a delight to explore.
 Plus, if you climb to the top of the bell tower, you’ll get a fabulous view of the city of Córdoba.

 Spain has a tradition for amazing festivals, and you’ll find them all over the country year-round.
 Here are just a few of the fun and lively festivals held every year: